SWServices/library-management-ui/README.md

+# Creating repo to learn about the options available in github different options for public repository
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.